LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-parameters.rst

    In your forked copy of LaunchCode's `HelloASPDotNET <https://github.com/LaunchCodeEducation/HelloASPDotNET>`_, the starter code for this video is on the ``static-responses`` branch.
    The solution code for this video is on the ``query-parameters`` branch.

+..
+TODO: Check branches from query onward for spare endpoint in Startup.cs

 Parameters
 ----------